khufkens/equi2pano/README.md

 # equi2pano

-This script allows for easy ingestion of existing spherical panorama timelapse images into a [pano-moments input files](https://www.panomoments.com/).
-In particular, convert 120+ equirectangular files into pano-moment compatible files (half sized equirectangular files).
+This script allows for easy ingestion of 120+ existing spherical panorama timelapse images into a [pano-moments input files](https://www.panomoments.com/).
 The file names should not contain any spaces for the script to work.

 ```bash
 # usage